AmrSaber/simple-redis-mutex/readme.md

 redis = new Redis(process.env.REDIS_URI);

 async function someFunction() {
-  // Acquire the lock, by passing redis client and thee resource name (all settings are optional) const unlock = await lock(redis, 'resource-name');
+  // Acquire the lock, by passing redis client and the resource name (all settings are optional) const unlock = await lock(redis, 'resource-name');

   // Do some operations that require mutex lock